-Management of credit risk related to bond and loan portfolios
+Management of credit risks related to bond portfolios

-SCOR Europe mitigates the credit risks related to bond and loan portfolios by careful analysis and selection of issuers, and by a policy of geographic sector diversification.
+SCOR Europe mitigates the credit risks related to bond portfolios by careful analysis and selection of issuers, and by a policy of geographic sector diversification.
 The Company maintains its investment policy in high-quality assets and in countries with low sovereign risk.

-Exposure analyses are performed on a regular basis (sector, geographical area, counterparty and rating) and these enable critical risks to be identified and evaluated in order to take appropriate actions.
+Exposure analyses are performed on a regular basis (sector, geographical area, counterparty, and rating) and these enable critical risks to be identified and evaluated in order to take appropriate actions.